-Death Race 2050 is a 2016 sci-fi action exploitation film directed by G.J.
+Death Race 2050 is a 2017 sci-fi action exploitation film directed by G.J.
 Echternkamp (Hard Candy) from a screenplay by Matt Yamashita (Art School of Horrors; Sharktopus vs. Pteracuda) and G.J.
-Echternkamp, and produced by Roger Corman and Luis Llosa (Anaconda).
+Echternkamp.
+Produced by Roger Corman and Luis Llosa (Anaconda).

 A Universal 1440 Entertainment production – an arm of Universal Pictures Home Entertainment – the film was shot in Peru.

-Producer Roger Corman has commented: “This is an amazing opportunity for me and millions of Death Race 2000 fans to experience the intensity, thrills and dark humour of the original, fuelled by a terrific young cast, spectacular vehicles and side-splitting action, literally.
+Producer Roger Corman commented: “This is an amazing opportunity for me and millions of Death Race 2000 fans to experience the intensity, thrills and dark humour of the original, fuelled by a terrific young cast, spectacular vehicles and side-splitting action, literally.”

 In the US, the film was released on Blu-ray and DVD on 17 January 2017 by Universal.